jpswade/smush-server/README.md

 * ~~http://www.smushit.com/ysmush.it/zip.php?task=mytask~~

-Note: In tests on Yahoo Smush.it this did not work.
+Note: In tests on Yahoo Smush.it the "task" variable did not work.

 #EOF